-3.8 Notice of less than three (3) days may be given to councillors of an extraordinary meeting of the Council in cases of emergency.
+3.8 Notice of less than three (3) days may be given to councillors of an extraordinary meeting of the council in cases of emergency.

-Giving notice of business to be considered at Council meetings
+Giving notice of business to be considered at council meetings

-- 3.9 A councillor may give notice of any business they wish to be considered by the Council at its next ordinary meeting by way of a notice of motion.
-To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by 3pm on the Wednesday immediately preceding the meeting. - 3.10 A councillor may, in writing to the General Manager, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.11 If the General Manager considers that a notice of motion submitted by a councillor for consideration at an ordinary meeting of the Council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the General Manager may prepare a report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the Council. - 3.12 A notice of motion may only propose the expenditure of funds on works and/or services already provided for in Council's current adopted operational plan.
-If the notice of motion does not identify such funding source, any resolution must include direction for the General Manager to prepare a report on the availability of funds for implementing the motion if adopted for inclusion in the business papers of a subsequent meeting.
+- 3.9 A councillor may give notice of any business they wish to be considered by the council at its next ordinary meeting by way of a notice of motion.
+To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by 12pm on the Monday the week preceding the meeting. - 3.10 A councillor may, in writing to the general manager, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.11 If the general manager considers that a notice of motion submitted by a councillor for consideration at an ordinary meeting of the council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the general manager may prepare a report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the council. - 3.12 A notice of motion for the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan must identify the source of funding for the expenditure that is the subject of the notice of motion.
+If the notice of motion does not identify a funding source, the general manager must either: - (a) prepare a report on the availability of funds for implementing the motion if adopted for inclusion in the business papers for the meeting at which the notice of motion is to be considered by the council, or - (b) by written notice sent to all councillors with the business papers for the meeting for which the notice of motion has been submitted, defer consideration of the matter by the council to such a date specified in the notice, pending the preparation of such a report.